 Trust me, the address is accurate — persist in your search and you'll be handsomely rewarded.
 Pótkulcs bar is hidden inside a former light engineering workshop in Budapest's District 6; once you find the nondescript entrance, proceed through the leefy patio to the adorably gritty, art-laden interior.
 Attached to the main section is a cavernous performance hall where they host live music concerts almost every evening (with a lineup heavy on Hungarian folk music).
 During the warmer months, the action shifts to the outdoor patio.

-After you leave, it’s worth walking around this mostly working class neighborhood to understand the extent to which Budapest's once grand housing stock was left to decay during the communist era, and, in areas like this, even after that (whereas in downtown many buildings were recently refurbished).
+After you leave, it’s worth walking around this mostly working class neighborhood to understand the extent to which Budapest's once grand housing stock was left to decay during the communist era (1947-1989), and, in areas like this, even after that (whereas in downtown many buildings have been recently refurbished).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.